 Tower students know the importance of caring for the environment.
-As a school, we model thoughtful decision-making about use (and re-use) of resources, and create an environment that encourages students' participation in and leadership of sustainability efforts.
-Together, we're helping students gain skills they'll need to create a sustainable, environmentally healthy future.
+As a school, we model thoughtful decision-making about use (and re-use) of resources, and create a learning atmosphere that encourages student participation in and leadership of sustainability efforts.
+Together, we're helping our community gain skills we need to create a sustainable, environmentally-healthy future.

 We're grateful for this unique and forward-thinking gift to Tower.

-Our solar panels, installed in 2012, are the result of a collaborative gift from a Tower family.
+Our solar panels, installed in 2012, were a then-forward-thinking and generous gift from a Tower family.

-Students learn about clean energy sources in science class, and as part of that discussion, they study Tower's solar panel technology.
-Students monitor the impact of variables, such as daylight hours and weather, on energy production.
+Students learn about clean energy sources such as wind and solar power in science class.
+They have access to Tower's solar panel data feed and can monitor the impact of variables such as daylight hours and weather on energy production.

 Demonstrating the active use of renewable energy in schools sets a wonderful example for the community as well as for students.

-- Susan Livingston, Tower parent of an alumna and former Board Member
+- Susan Livingston, former trustee and parent of an alumna

-Air Quality on our campus is a priority.
+Air Quality Is a Priority on our Campus.

 We're in compliance with the state's anti-idling laws.
 Parents are asked to turn their engines off when waiting to pick up their children each afternoon.

-Tower's grass fields, teaching garden and green spaces are organically maintained.
+Tower's grass fields, teaching gardens, fruit orchard and green spaces are organically maintained.

-Our Environmental Committee identifies opportunities through which our community can use fewer resources and reduce the amount of waste we generate by improving our recycling and composting.
+Our Student-Faculty Environmental Committee identifies opportunities for our community to use fewer resources and reduce the amount of waste we generate.

-- installed a filtered water bottle refill station and experienced a dramatic reduction of recyclable plastic bottle use;
+We installed a filtered water bottle refill station and experienced a dramatic reduction of recyclable plastic bottle use.

-- composts fruit peels, apple cores and vegetables from our morning snack service creating nutrient-dense soil for our gardens;
+Students and teachers compost fruit peels, apple cores, vegetables and more from morning snack and lunch, creating nutrient-dense soil for our gardens.

-In our classrooms and offices, we use paper certified by the Forest Stewardship Council to have been sourced in an environmentally and socially responsible manner.
+We use paper certified by the Forest Stewardship Council.
+Certification confirms that the trees were sourced in an environmentally and socially responsible manner.

-Our Admission Office's events often include refreshments.
-At the suggestion of our students, we've switched from plastic to paper plates, and replaced single-use water bottles with refillable glasses and mugs.
+Our school events often include refreshments.
+At the suggestion of students, we've switched from plastic to paper plates, and replaced single-use water bottles with refillable glasses, mugs and cups.

 In our faculty room, we've replaced single-use coffee pods with freshly brewed coffee.